auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 # generates the default configuration for the Kernel and ARCH provided
 make defconfig
 # keeps onptions set in .config, and set the new options to their recommended values
-# if you dont run this, it will ask you for every new/unset option
+# if you don't run this, it will ask you for every new/unset option
 make olddefconfig
 ```

 ## Kernel Modules

-The Linux Kernel has a lot of parts that can bebuilt as removable parts, called modules.
+The Linux Kernel has a lot of parts that can be built as removable parts, called modules.
 I have an analogy I used to better explain this in class.
-If you consider a Laptop is a single piece of hardware, it can have a WebCam as a pre-built part, or it can be an external module that you can plug in or remove.
+If you consider a Laptop to be a single piece of hardware, it can have a WebCam as a pre-built part, or it can be an external module that you can plug in or remove.
 The same goes for the Kernel.
-There are features you can chose to build as parte of the Kernel, or as modules, or not build at all.
+There are features you can choose to build as part of the Kernel, or as modules, or not build at all.

-The VM we downloaded probably does depends on only a few modules.
+The VM we downloaded probably depends on only a few modules.
 To have a Kernel working for it, we could build all kernel modules, but it would take a long time.
 Instead, we will read what modules your VM needs, and build only those.
 You can also toggle them on and off in the kernel configuration menu with `make menuconfig`.